 Symptoms specific to winter-onset SAD, sometimes called winter depression, may include:

 - Appetite changes, especially a craving for foods high in carbohydrates

 Symptoms specific to summer-onset seasonal affective disorder, sometimes called summer depression, may include:

 - Poor appetite

 - Agitation or anxiety

 Unfortunately, we still have not found any specific causes of SAD.
 But there are a few factors that may come into play.
 The first is your biological clock or circadian rhythm.
-The reduced level of sunlight in fall and winter may cause winter-onset SAD.
-The lack of sunlight may mess with your body’s internal clock.
-And could lead to feelings of depression.
+The lack of sunshine may cause winter-onset SAD and mess with your body’s internal clock.
+Unfortunately, these can lead to feelings of depression.

 SAD is diagnosed more often in women than in men.
 And SAD occurs more frequently in younger adults than in older adults.

 Factors that may increase your risk of seasonal affective disorder include:

 - Being a young female.
 SAD is diagnosed more often in women than in men.
 And comparatively, in more younger adults compared to older adults.